-- (2) Repair or clear grade two-leaks classified leaks-as grade two no later than fifteen months from the date the leak is discovered, unless the pipeline containing the leak is replaced within twenty-four months from the date the leak is discovered.
+(2) Repair or clear grade two leaks classified as grade two no later than fifteen months from the date the leak is discovered, unless the pipeline containing the leak is replaced within twenty-four months from the date the leak is discovered.
 If a replacement project that will clear a leak classified as grade two is cancelled after the fifteenth month after classification of the leak(s), the associated leak(s) must be cleared within forty-five days of the cancellation of the project, not to exceed twenty-four months from the date of the leak classification.
-Grade-two leaks shall be reevaluated at least once every six months until cleared. - (3) Reevaluate leaks grade three-classified as grade three leaks-during the next scheduled survey or within fifteen months from the date of the last inspection, (whichever is sooner), and continue to reevaluate such leaks on that same frequency until the leak is repaired or there is no longer any indication of leakage, the leak is reclassified, or the pipeline is replaced.
+Grade two Leaks leaks classified as grade two shall be reevaluated at least once every six months until there is no longer any indication of leakage, the leak is reclassified, or the pipeline is replaced eleared.

+(3) Reevaluate leaks classified as grade three grade three leaks during the next scheduled survey or within fifteen months from the date of the last inspection, (whichever is sooner,) and continue to reevaluate such leaks on that same frequency until the leak is repaired or there is no longer any indication of leakage, the leak is reclassified, or the pipeline is replaced.

-4901:1-16-05 Notice and reports of service failures and incidents; twenty-four hour contacts; one-call participation; post-incident testing; and cast iron pipeline program.
+Notice and reports of service failures and incidents; twenty-four hour contacts; one-call participation; post-incident testing; and cast iron pipeline program.